-Groups encourages students to work together and collaborate in order to achieve something.
+Groups encourage students to work together and collaborate in order to achieve something.
 As they work together, the students are developing communication and cooperation skills.
 The students also are being given a chance to work on their overall social skills as well.

 In groups, students need to make decisions about various matters in order to coordinate the completion of the task.
 This involves critical thinking as well as negotiating skills.
 Students need to maneuver this process in order to develop a plan for action.

 Another benefit of groups is the opportunity to assigned roles.
 Preferably, every group experience calls on people to work on a team in which their strengths can be utilized.
-This is not always the case but in reality people often work on teams according to their strengths.
+This is not always the case but in reality, people often work on teams according to their strengths.
 As such, groups that allow people to focus on tasks that take advantage of their talents is beneficial.